Zach Miller (tight end, born 1985)

 Zachary Joseph Miller (born December 11, 1985) is an American former professional football player who was a tight end in the National Football League (NFL).
-He was drafted by the Oakland Raiders in the second round of the 2007 NFL Draft.
-He played college football for the Arizona State Sun Devils, earning consensus All-American honors.
-Miller also played for the Seattle Seahawks, with whom he earned a Super Bowl ring in Super Bowl XLVIII over the Denver Broncos.
+He played college football for the Arizona State Sun Devils, earning consensus All-American honors in 2006.
+Miller was selected by the Oakland Raiders in the second round of the 2007 NFL draft.
+He also played in the NFL for the Seattle Seahawks, with whom he earned a Super Bowl ring in Super Bowl XLVIII over the Denver Broncos.

-Miller now works as an associate at AWM Capital.

-Early Years
+Early life

 Miller was born in Tempe, Arizona and attended Altadena Middle School as well as Desert Vista High School in nearby Phoenix, where he played football and competed in track.
 Miller played in the 2004 U.S. Army All-American Bowl, which is an annual all-star game for the nation's best high school football players.

 Also a standout performer in the throwing events, Miller was a three-year letterman in track & field, and he set the school discus record and was the shot put regional champion in 2004.
 He had personal-best throws of 49.20 meters in the discus throw and 15.93 meters in the shot put.

-College Football Career
+College career

 Miller enrolled at Arizona State University, where he played for the Arizona State Sun Devils football team from 2004 to 2006.
 In three seasons at Arizona State, he caught 144 passes for 1,512 yards, and 14 touchdown receptions.
 He was named a John Mackey Award finalist in 2006.
 Miller was an All-America selection by the AFCA and the Walter Camp Foundation in 2006.

-Professional Football Career
+Professional career

 Oakland Raiders

 Miller was projected to be a first round pick; however, his slightly disappointing performance at the combine caused him to be drafted early in the second round (38th overall), by the Oakland Raiders.
 The Raiders selected him after many disappointments at the team's tight end position, including Doug Jolley, Courtney Anderson, and Randal Williams.
 He finished his rookie year with 44 catches for 444 yards and 3 touchdowns.
 Miller was added to the AFC 2011 Pro Bowl roster after Antonio Gates withdrew due to injury.
 Miller led the Raiders in receiving in 2008, 2009, and 2010, totaling 60 receptions for 685 yards and a career-high five touchdowns during the 2010 campaign.
 His receptions total was the eighth-highest among NFL tight ends.
 Miller moved into third place on the Raiders career receiving list for tight ends with 226 receptions over four seasons.
 His career totals during his time with Oakland include 2,712 receiving yards and 12 touchdowns.